Early Childhood Studies (BA Hons)

-There is a ‘short course week’ each year.
-This is an opportunity for you to develop niche skills such as music making or basic baby-care.
-You can also achieve extra qualifications including First Aid, Child Protection and Common Assessment Framework.
+There is a ‘short course week’ each year which is an opportunity for you to develop niche skills such as music making or basic baby care.
+You can also achieve extra qualifications including First Aid and Child Protection.

 Explore practices and theories through lectures, workshops, presentations, projects, electronic discussions and assignments.
 There’s also a strong emphasis on the development of ICT, communication and presentation skills.
-Assessment is 100% coursework-based on professional development.
-Focused on 'real-world' industry practice, each year you'll do a work placement in an early years setting.
+Assessment is 100% coursework-based on professional development and focused on 'real-world' industry practice.

 |UCAS codes available for this subject|